claudio-silva/grunt-angular-builder/README.md

 };
 ```

+**There are many more configuration options available**.
+They are explained in the [Configuring Tasks](../../wiki/Configuring-Tasks) page.

+#### The recommended tasks alias

 Those two alias tasks registered at the bottom are customizable shortcuts to your build process.
 They can be expanded with additional subtasks provided by other Grunt plugins.

 To assemble a release build of your project, run the command:
 `grunt release`

-To setup a debug build of your project, run the command:
+For a debug build, run the command:
 `grunt debug`

+> These alias are just a suggestion.
+You may configure your Grunt tasks in any way you want.

+### Integrating with other Grunt tasks

-> If you wish to minify/optimize your build files, or use javascript/css preprocessors, you can add the respective tasks to the `release` task list, __after__ the `angular-build-tool` task.
+If you wish to minify/optimize your build files, you can add the respective tasks to the `release` task list, __after__ the `angular-build-tool` task.

-> If you wish to compile files from other languages (coffeescript, less, etc) prior to the build step, you should add the respective tasks to the `release` task list, __before__ the `angular-build-tool` task.
+If you wish to compile files from other languages to javascript (coffeescript, typescript, etc), they must be compiled prior to the build step, so you should add the respective tasks to the `release` task list __before__ the `angular-build-tool` task.

+If you use CSS preprocessors, you may have to add the respective tasks to both the `release` and the `debug` task lists.

 ### Advanced Use